 Provide Transplant Patients with Memberships

-• AirLink is one of the few providers in the Pacific Northwest and the only one in Central Oregon to allow for membership to integral members of our communities, our Transplant Patients.
+• AirLink CCT is one of the few providers in the Pacific Northwest and the only one in Central Oregon to provide membership for our communities transplant patients.

-• It is both an honor and privilege to work closely with the transplant patients and programs such as that of University of Washington in Seattle to carry out these very important missions.
+• It is both an honor and privilege to work closely with the transplant patients and programs such as that of University of Washington in Seattle to carry out these vital missions.

 Youth Education Programs:

-• Diagnosis Days in conjunction with St. Charles Health System we partner to educate children and teenagers about careers in medicine, aviation, safety and health.
+• Diagnosis Days in conjunction with St. Charles Health System is a partnership to educate children and teenagers about careers in medicine, aviation, safety and health.

 • Concussion Awareness program sponsored by the Center to help parents and children become more aware of the dangers and longer term side effects of concussions and head injuries that often occur in sports or activities.

 • Firebusters with Bend Fire Department/Ronald McDonald House to promote fire safety and awareness with school age children in Central OR.
-Two weeks ago we flew Ronald McDonald to Crooked River School in Prineville where he presented the school with the distinguished honor of being the recipient of the 2015 Firebuster’s Award.
+And annually to present the school with the distinguished honor of being the recipient of the 2018 Firebuster’s Award.

 • Job fairs at local high schools: We travel to several high schools throughout the year to support Oregon educators and to mentor students.
 To foster interest in medicine, flight or any career they feel passionately about by planning for their future and understanding the importance of higher education.

-• Active the Shooter Drills with Local HS: Working with local EMS, Sheriff’s Department and hospital AirLink sponsor and participates at several High School active shooter drills to prepare students and the community.
+• Active the Shooter Drills with Local Highschools: Working with local EMS, the Sheriff’s Department and Hospitals.
+AirLink CCT sponsors and participates at several High School active shooter drills to prepare students and the community.

-• Civil Junior Air Patrol: Many of our staff are officers in the Junior Air Patrol and we support and have a Pancake Fly in at the Airport to support this worthy program for youth.
+• Civil Junior Air Patrol: Many of our staff are officers in the Junior Air Patrol and we support and have a Pancake Fly in at the Airport for this worthy program for youth.

 • Operation Prom Night: Participating in a program aimed at educating youth about the effects of alcohol, driving while intoxicated and good choices for better outcomes.